designstem/projects/frequency/index.md

 #### 2. Discuss

-What are you findings regarding waves moving in different speeds, on different frequencies?
+What are you findings regarding waves moving at different speeds and different frequencies?
 How can frequency be interpreted in other visual ways?

 <f-next-button />